The cylinder bore deglazing process is basically, removing the glaze from your engines cylinder walls.

-- So, If the crosshatch angle is too steep, the rings can pump oil or experience excessive rotation; which will accelerate wear in the rings and piston lands.
+- So, if the crosshatch angle is too steep, the rings can pump oil or experience excessive rotation.
+And, will accelerate wear in the rings and piston lands.

-- In contrast, If the crosshatch angle is too shallow; it can have a ratcheting effect as the rings pass over the valleys; preventing the rings from receiving proper lubrication.
+- In contrast, if the crosshatch angle is too shallow, it can have a ratcheting effect; as the rings pass over the valleys.
+As a result, preventing the piston rings from receiving proper lubrication.

 Cylinder Bore Deglazing Methods

-Correct cylinder finishes can be achieved; with either system, if used correctly.
-Because, there are different methods; there are different instructions as well.
-So, Above all, Follow the instructions for the equipment you are using.
+Correct cylinder finishes can be achieved with either system, if used correctly.
+Because, there are different methods, there are different instructions as well.
+Above all, follow the instructions for the cylinder bore deglazing equipment you are using.

 Cylinder Roughness And Angle

 Substantial controversy exists on the correct cylinder roughness, for proper seating of piston rings.
 Mainly, because of the different finishes required, when using a chrome, moly, or plain cast iron ring.
 So, it is important to follow what the ring manufacturer, says for proper cylinder finish.
 Because, different rings materials, require different finishes.

 Most manufacturers say the angle of the scratches in the crosshatch pattern, should be about 45° to each other.
 Or, equal to about 22° to 32° of the horizontal deck surface.
 The crosshatch angle should be the same, throughout the length of the cylinder and not flatten out at either end.